A research study to help achieve food secure communities

 This has a negative impact on physical and mental health.

-Many organisations offer food support in the community
+Help with food in the community

 Fair Food Futures UK is a research project

-We aim to understand the role of community food organisations in the UK.
-We will start from two cities: Bradford and London (Tower Hamlets).
-We want to find out what types of support families find most helpful.
-We are interested in the ways organisations offering help with food also provide other types of support beyond food, for instance with benefits and bills.
-We want to understand how this wider support can help families to be in a better place, where food from food banks and similar organisations is no longer needed.
-This project is funded by the National Institute for Health and Care Research.
+aiming to understand the role of community food organisations in the UK.
+We conducted research in two cities: Bradford and London (Tower Hamlets).
+We wanted to find out what types of support families find most helpful.
+We have been exploring how food organisations also provide other types of support ‘beyond’ food, for instance, benefits advice or help with energy bills.
+We wanted to understand how this wider support can help families to no longer need food support.

 Fair Food Futures UK is a partnership